-Lady Gaga Flaunts Booty In Leather Daisy Dukes & Fishnet Stockings
+Lady Gaga Flaunts Booty In Leather Short Shorts & Fishnet Stockings

 According to The Daily Mail, Lady Gaga rocked a chic and revealing ensemble as she was snapped by the paparazzi in L.A. on Friday.

-In the photos, Gaga is seen wearing a tiny black short-sleeved t-shirt, which she has tucked into a pair of teeny tiny leather shorts.
+In the photos, Gaga is seen wearing a tiny black short-sleeved T-shirt, which she has tucked into a pair of tiny leather shorts.

-The singer pairs the black daisy dukes with some ripped fishnet stocking.
+The singer pairs the black shorts with some ripped fishnet stocking.
 Gaga puts on a cheeky display in the skimpy shorts, which show off her curvy backside and bares her butt cheeks with their dangerously high cut.

-The Oscar winner has her shirt tucked into the hot pants, and completes her outfit with a pair of black leather heeled boots.
+The Oscar winner completed her outfit with a pair of black leather heeled boots.

-Gaga had her platinum blonde hair pulled up into a messy bun high on her head, and sported some large metal hoop earrings to add to her edgy look.
+Gaga had her platinum blond hair pulled up into a messy bun high on her head, and sported some large metal hoop earrings to add to her edgy look.

 The A Star is Born actress also donned a pair of glasses, and a minimal makeup look.
 Gaga was seen sporting a bronzed glow on her face, as well as darkened eyebrows.
 She had dark lashes and a nude lip as she had a small black handbag slung over her shoulder.